ampproject/amphtml/spec/amp-cache-debugging.md

 1. Open your browser's developer/error tools console, and resolve any errors or warnings that appear.
-2. Run the document through [AMPBench](https://ampbench.appspot.com/) and resolve any unexpected errors or warnings.
+2. Run the document through [an AMP document validator](https://search.google.com/test/amp) and resolve any unexpected errors or warnings.

 If you still have a problem after following these steps, check the table below.